 The caseback of the watch has a sapphire crystal, that enables the owner to have a glance at the movement.
 Also, the caseback isn’t the usual screw-down type, but a snap-on.
 This white gold BC345.0802 was actually the first white gold Speedmaster, ever.

 The cool thing about Speedmasters is that we keep on learning and discovering new facts about them.
 This commemorative edition in gold for the achievements of the Speedmaster Professional with the Apollo program and the (then) upcoming adventure with the Space Shuttle is like a bridge between the 1960s and the 19980s.
-It is much rarer than the Speedmaster Professional BA145.022 Apollo XI with burgundy bezel from 1969, yet it gets less recognition.
+It is much rarer than the Speedmaster Professional BA145.022 Apollo XI with a burgundy red bezel from 1969, yet it gets less recognition.
 Perhaps because the 1969 gold edition has a clearer link with the astronauts (as most of the Apollo astronauts received one, or at least were offered one) and even with the US President at the time.

 A big thank you to Roy and Sacha Davidoff for letting us photograph the rare white gold Speedmaster Professional BC345.0802, which belonged to them or might still belong to them.
 The yellow gold BA345.0802 pictured in the article is my own.